Elopement and Autism

 I stalked this girl down later and she let me know that my sudden eloper was appearing outside most of her classes throughout the day.
 He was wandering to see her.
 Unfortunately he struggled so much with communication that he really wasn’t able to engage with her in any other way.
 We had to work on giving him a voice so he could interact with her the way he really wanted to without displaying inappropriate behavior, like stalking.

 Giving a student a voice can go beyond providing someone with the opportunity to communicate.
 Giving a student a voice can also include providing a way to share their name or contact information in case of an emergency.
 You can do that with an emergency contact card or social narrative of what to say to people we encounter when we are lost.
+I am a true believer in Core Vocabulary, and you can read more about that here: Getting Started with Core Vocabulary.

 4. Teaching ‘Help’ and ‘Danger’